-- Health & Wellness: The Health & Wellness view enables you to monitor the health of the NetWitness Suite hosts and services in your network environment.
+- Health & Wellness: The Health & Wellness view enables you to monitor the health of the NetWitness Platform hosts and services in your network environment.

-- System: The System view enables you to set global NetWitness Suite configurations.
+- System: The System view enables you to set global NetWitness Platform configurations.
 You can configure global audit logging, email, system logging, jobs, RSA Live Services, URL integration, Investigation, Event Stream Analysis (ESA), ESA Analytics, and advanced performance settings.
-In addition, you can manage NetWitness Suite versions and configure the local licensing server.
+In addition, you can manage NetWitness Platform versions and configure the local licensing server.

-- Security: The Administration Security view provides the capability to manage user accounts, manage user roles, map external groups to NetWitness Suite roles, and modify other security-related system parameters.
-These apply to the NetWitness Suite system and are used in conjunction with the security settings for individual services.
+- Security: The Administration Security view provides the capability to manage user accounts, manage user roles, map external groups to NetWitness Platform roles, and modify other security-related system parameters.
+These apply to the NetWitness Platform system and are used in conjunction with the security settings for individual services.